The Four Elements to Creating a Business you Love

 Sales is the thing that happens in your business that gets somebody to a point of saying, “Yes, I do want to work with you, and I’m willing to make a commitment and actually pay you money”

 A lot of people run around doing lots of marketing without a clear system for how they’re converting that activity into paying customers.
-And I promise you, it doesn’t matter how many people know you exist – it could be 10 million – if you don’t have a process by which you encourage any one of those 10 million people to commit to paying you money, you may be famous, but you still don’t have an actual business!
+And I promise you, it doesn’t matter how many people know you exist – it could be 10 million – if you don’t have a process by which you encourage any one of those 10 million people to pay you money, you might be a little bit famous, but you still don’t have a business!

-For most people in the early stages of their business, it’s usually through one-to-one sales conversations – and to tell the truth, this is the easiest way there is to make sales.
+For most people in the early stages of their business, it’s usually a one-to-one sales conversation – and to tell the truth, this is the easiest way there is to make sales.

-But as you become more established and are able to attract a bigger audience, you may choose to switch to selling “one-to-many” as I do – this could be via a webinar, a live talk, a video series or from a sales page.
+Then as you become more established and are able to attract a bigger audience, you may choose to switch to selling “one-to-many” like I do, via webinar, challenges, launches or a sales page.

 Delivery

-Once someone has handed over their money, now you are in the delivery space of your programme.
+Once someone has handed over their money, now you are in the delivery phase.

-And again, you will have a sweet spot for your delivery – that method of working with clients that lights you up, works for your lifestyle and gets the best results for your clients.
+In the same way, you will have a sweet spot for your delivery – a method of working with clients that lights you up, works for your lifestyle and gets the best results for your clients.

-And none of them is wrong, right or better – it’s about figuring out the business model and pricing structure that works for you, your lifestyle and for your clients.
+No business or pricing model is wrong, right or better – it’s about figuring out the one that works for you, your lifestyle and for your clients.

 Now you have a Business Model!

-• A sales method that works because you’ve put in the work to master it
+- A sales method that works because you’ve put in the effort to master it

-Since I started my business 10 years ago I’ve seen countless other businesses come and go.
-Often they reach a level of success and then disappear off the scene completely because they started all guns blazing but soon fell out of love with it along the way.
+Since I started my business 14 years ago I’ve seen countless other businesses come and go.
+Often they reach a level of success very quickly and then disappear off the scene completely because they started all guns blazing but soon burned out and fell out of love with it.